elearningz/it_handbook/5 Appendix/Sample_announcements.md

 **NOTE:** If you have any issues during the exam and can communicate with your proctor, you should chat or speak to them to resolve the issue.
 If you cannot communicate with the proctor, you may contact Neal MacInnes (neal.macinnes@utoronto.ca) at 416-946-8749 or Allison Lee (ali.lee@utoronto.ca) - 416-946-8434

 ----------------------
+## Guest Lecture Announcements

+Guest Lecture for [TOPIC]

+Good morning everyone,

+We will be having a guest speaker, [NAME] [(title, workplace)], for the [TOPIC] on [DATE] at [TIME].
+She [or He] will be discussing the [MORE SPECIFIC TOPICS].
+You are welcome to attend this talk in person at the Faculty in Room [ROOM], tune in via Blackboard Collaborate, or watch the taped version in Blackboard.

+You can join the webinar by using the following link (PUT GUEST LINK HERE) or by going to the webinars area of your course and clicking on the scheduled session followed by Join Room.

+[YOUR NAME]